swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/README.md

 amplitudes vary as a function of magnitude and distance.
 These relationships were derived from a Southern California dataset with events in the magnitude range 2.5 <= M <= 7.6 and the Next Generation Attenuation (NGA) strong motion dataset.
-Once a SeisComp3 location estimate is available, VS magnitude estimates can be computed with as little as 3 seconds of envelope data at a single station (i.e., 3 seconds after trigger time at a single station).
-Typically, usable envelope data is available at numerous stations by the time the first SeisComp3 origin is available.
+Once a SeisComP location estimate is available, VS magnitude estimates can be computed with as little as 3 seconds of envelope data at a single station (i.e., 3 seconds after trigger time at a single station).
+Typically, usable envelope data is available at numerous stations by the time the first SeisComP origin is available.
 The VS magnitude estimates are then updated every second for 45 seconds (configurable).
-The SeisComp3 implementation allows for use of broadband high-gain seismometers (with clipping value selected) as well as strong motion data.
+The SeisComP implementation allows for use of broadband high-gain seismometers (with clipping value selected) as well as strong motion data.
 For co-located stations, VS magnitudes are calculated using the strong motion channels if the broadband channels saturate.
-VS magnitudes in SeisComp3 are called MVS.
+VS magnitudes in SeisComP are called MVS.

 ## Development of VS
 The Virtual Seismologist method is a Bayesian approach to earthquake early